Nice to meet you.

 Lena has an accounting degree, but everyone’s pretty sure she also has some kind of numerical superpower.
 Like Marvel-worthy.
 Lena is the special kind of team member that is responsible for the accuracy of high dollar invoices and grants, but she always seems to be the one doing the office chores (like cleaning out the microwave) that the rest of us seem to think just happen by magic.
 She keeps things on the rails.
 We all may be equal here, but it’s fair to say that Lena is a bit more equal than the rest of us.
 Lena is responsible for the contractor time and invoicing modules of the software for both Operational and Administrative (Cat Z/Management Costs/DAC tracking) Contractors, but she routinely swoops in to solve FEMA PA project problems too!

 You can call her Autumn, but we choose to call her Autumn the Awesome.
 The do-er.
 The get-it-done-er.
 Most all of the time we push her into new (and sometimes scary!) things, but somehow she takes it all in stride, asks insightful questions, keeps a calm and professional manner, and voila! the task is slayed!
-It’s no wonder this magical person has chickens, a garden, a family, serves as PTO president, and knows the recipes to a variety of kale/ginger/beet juice concoctions (for when the rest of us need some brain rescue remedy).
+It’s no wonder this magical person has chickens, a garden, a family, volunteers around town, and knows the recipes to a variety of kale/ginger/beet juice concoctions (for when the rest of us need some brain rescue remedy).